the-trash/the_comments/README.md

 Set of all comments belongs to commentable objects of current_user ( *Blog#user_id == current_user.id* => Blog#has_many(:comments) => *Comment#holder_id == current_user.id*). *Comment#holder_id* should not be empty, because we should to know, who is moderator of this comment.

 In fact moderator is user which have a non empty set of comcoms.
 This user should moderate his set of comcoms.
+Comment#holder_id define

+#### Denormalization

+Now we need to look at denormalization of commentable object into Comment.

+Every comments can have 3 important fields with data from commentable object.

+If you need to build common list of comments for different Commentable Models, to reduce requests we need 2 fields:

+* **commentable_title** - for example: "My first post about Ruby On Rails"
+* **commentable_url** - - for example: "/posts/1-my-first-post-about-ruby-on-rails"

+Practice show that for building correct list of comments we need yet one field - **commentable_state**.

+In common list of comments we should not have comments for *blocked*, *deleted* (any hidden) comemntable objects.

 ### User Model